lukearp/Azure-IAC-Bicep/Standard-Deployments/ArcGIS-Deployment/ReadMe.md

 $rootByte = Get-Content $(".\EsriSelfSigned.cer") -AsByteStream
 [System.Convert]::ToBase64String($rootByte) | Out-File "RootBase64.txt"
 ```
-7. Add a Secret for the Root CA Cert, Copy the contents of RootBase64.txt and save as a secret in the key vault.
+7. [Add a Secret for the Root CA Cert](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal).
+If you used the commands above, you can copy the contents of RootBase64.txt and save as a secret in the key vault.
+If not, just convert your Root CA file into a single line base64 string.
-8. Create an Azure Storage Account and Container.
+8. [Create an Azure Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal) and [Container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).
+A Blob or General Purpose v2 and Standard LRS account is fine.
+This will just be used to store the artifacts needed to configure ArcGIS
 ```powershell
 $storage = New-AzStorageAccount -Name <storageAccountName> -ResourceGroupName <resourceGroupName> -SkuName Standard_LRS -Location <region> -Kind StorageV2
 $artifactsContainer = New-AzStorageContainer -Name "artifacts" -Context $storage.Context
 ```
-9. Copy your Esri Server License File, Portal License File, and the [DSC.zip](https://github.com/lukearp/Azure-IAC-Bicep/releases/tag/DSC) package for your ESRI Version.
+9. [Upload](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob) your Esri Server License File, Portal License File, and the [DSC.zip](https://github.com/lukearp/Azure-IAC-Bicep/releases/tag/DSC) package for your ESRI Version.
 10. Generate a SAS Token that will allow us to access the files within the artifacts directory.
 ```powershell
 $storage = Get-AzStorageAccount -Name <storageAccountName> -ResourceGroupName <resourceGroupName>
 New-AzStorageAccountSASToken -Service Blob -ResourceType Container,Object -Permission "rl" -ExpiryTime (Get-Date).AddDays(1) -Context $storage.Context | Out-File sasToken.txt
 ```
 11. You should now have all the prerequisets to deploy the template.
+You can download the [latest built JSON here](https://github.com/lukearp/Azure-IAC-Bicep/releases/download/DSC/ArcGIS-Deploy.json) and [Deploy a custom template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal) in the portal.

 # Example